 - Remove all tape, staples and labels from the cardboard box.
 Cardboard is okay for your rabbit to eat a little bit, but you don’t want them to eat tape, and staples could accidentally injure them.

-- Fold the flaps to create a base on one side, and cut off the flaps from the other side.
+- Fold the flaps to create a base on one side, and cut off the flaps from the other side to create an entrance.
 Now that the tape isn’t holding the bottom of the box together, you’ll need to fold the flaps over each other to make a sturdy base.
 On the other end, you can use a razor to remove the flaps completely.

 - Shred the newspaper until you have a pile that fills the box.
 Take the stack of newspaper you have and start shredding.
 You can use an electric shredder if you have one, but you can also just rip up strips with your hands.
 Once you have the strips of paper, crumple them together to make an interesting texture for your rabbit to dig through.